rfarr/JudyD/README.md

 When a JudyLArray goes out of scope it will be freed, as well as removing GC roots for every item in the array.

-If you are using malloced memory or your own allocator you can turn off the default GC behaviour by passing false as the second template parameter.
-Note that your should then explicitly free your array contents as this memory may become unreachable and leak.
+If you are using malloced memory or your own allocator you can turn off the default GC behaviour by passing `false` as the second template parameter.
+Note that you should then explicitly free your array contents as this memory may become unreachable and leak.

-Arrays are not supported.
-Note that dynamic and associative arrays may be moved when resized, causing the pointer in libjudy to become invalidated.
+Arrays are not supported as dynamic and associative arrays may be moved when resized, causing the pointer in libjudy to become invalidated.

 ### Judy1 API